Question

 Public

-Amazon is a multinational technology company that operates the world's largest e-commerce marketplace and provides cloud computing services through Amazon Web Services (AWS).
-The company has expanded into diverse sectors including digital streaming, artificial intelligence, and logistics, making it one of the most valuable companies globally.
+Amazon is the world's largest e-commerce platform and cloud computing provider, operating Amazon.com marketplace and Amazon Web Services (AWS).
+The company has expanded into diverse sectors including digital streaming, artificial intelligence, logistics, and consumer electronics, serving millions of customers globally.

 Founded1994